gabrie30/ghorg/README.md

 You can have multiple configuration files which is useful if you clone from multiple SCM providers.
 Alternative configuration files can only be referenced as a command-line flag `--config`.

+If you have multiple different orgs/users/configurations to clone see the `ghorg reclone` command as a way to manage them.

 Note: ghorg will respect the `XDG_CONFIG_HOME` [environment variable](https://wiki.archlinux.org/title/XDG_Base_Directory) if set.

 ## Install